jakethekoenig/clinky/README.md

 Lets:
 * Use typescript/bun
+    * You can decide which libraries to use.
 * Use sqlite for review data
 * Setup github actions which check formatting/lint
 * Write comprehensive tests
 * Some of those tests should be e2e tests which run the cli commands and check the output
     * They should even be some tests that use git and sqlite
 * Be sure to make a gitignore for artifacts that shouldn't end up in git
+* After implementing all this update the README with instructions on how to use the program